yearn/seafood/README.md

   REACT_APP_DB_USER=
   REACT_APP_DB_PASS=
   ```
-  If you don't have these credentials, ask someone at yearn.. nicely.
+  If you don't have these credentials, ask someone at yearn.

-  - To run vault and strategy simulations, set a token for tenderly:
+  - To run vault and strategy simulations, set a token for tenderly and explorer urls for each supported chain:
   ```
   TENDERLY_ACCESS_TOKEN=
+  EXPLORER_API_FOR_1=
+  EXPLORER_API_FOR_250=
+  EXPLORER_API_FOR_10=
+  EXPLORER_API_FOR_42161=
   ```
   To get a token, first create an account on https://tenderly.co.
 Then from your tenderly dashboard go to Settings, Authorization, Generate Access Token.
 Your tenderly account also needs access to yearn's tenderly organization account.
-To get access, ask someone at yearn to invite you.. nicely.
+To get access, ask someone at yearn to invite you.

+  You can use your own explorer urls, but without premium access you'll likely get rate limit errors in seafood.
+Better, yearn also hosts its own internal block explorers that work great with seafood.
+To get these, ask someone at yearn.

 4 - Run the app: